tsh CLI reference | Teleport

 Retrieve recorded sessions in the last 6 hourstsh recordings ls --last=6h0m0s

 Recorded sessions are linked from the audit events to session recordings files in their storage backend.
 The following error can occur if a session recording file is not available or when employing multiple auth servers with directory storage backend for recorded sessions.
-When using a directory storage backend for audit logs and recorded sessions, only the auth server with that recorded session can retrieve it.
+When using a directory storage backend for audit logs and recorded sessions, only the Auth Service with that recorded session can retrieve it.

 tsh play c8e1b2c5-322a-4095-89e3-391edfd2da9bERROR: Recording for session c8e1b2c5-322a-4095-89e3-391edfd2da9b not found.